 For decades, our healthcare system has been overpriced and unfair.
-It would be much worse under the new plan.
-That bill in Congress will hurt you and your family-even if you get insurance through your employer-by handing the system over to the big insurance companies, allowing them to deny coverage for essential medical care, jack up premiums for women and older Americans, and make insurance completely unaffordable for anyone with a wide range of preexisting conditions.
+Our goal must be to get you-and everyone else-the health care you need, when you need it, at a price you can afford.
+The [conservative proposal] would hand our healthcare system back to the big insurance companies, allowing them to deny coverage for essential medical care, jack up premiums for women and older Americans, and make insurance completely unaffordable for anyone with a wide range of preexisting conditions.
+For the security and health of your family and mine, we cannot allow it.

 You must personalize the debate.
 You are welcome to say that millions of Americans will lose health insurance, but don't reference Medicaid.
 The fact is, few persuadable voters think their own insurance is actually at stake.
 But it is!
-Focus on the aspects of the GOP bill that directly or indirectly affect families that get health insurance through an employer.
+Focus on the aspects of the conservative bill that directly or indirectly affect families that get health insurance through an employer.
 Emphasize over and over that each and every one of their families will likely be harmed if this proposal is enacted.
 Here's another version.

 Protect your own health.
-Don't let TrumpCare put insurance companies back in control of your health care, allowing them to deny you coverage for essential medical care, jack prices way up if you have a preexisting condition, and charge you unfairly high prices if you are in your 50s or 60s, or you're a woman, or simply because you happen to live in an unprofitable state.
-You must understand: TrumpCare will devastate health care for everyone, including people who get insurance through their jobs.
+Don't let this right-wing legislation put insurance companies back in control of your health care, allowing them to deny you coverage for essential medical care, jack prices way up if you have a preexisting condition, and charge you unfairly high prices if you are in your 50s or 60s, or you're a woman, or simply because you happen to live in an unprofitable state.
+You must understand: the right-wing plan will devastate health care for everyone, including people who get insurance through their jobs.